If you need a set of walkie-talkies for kids who like to play hard, these Nerf walkie-talkies are sure to survive every adventure.

 Once you’ve decided to invest in something better than a toy, you’ll need to consider which options are worth your money.
 Consider when and where your children are likely to use the walkie-talkies when deciding which features are worthwhile.

-Audio quality: A long range doesn’t matter if you can’t understand the person at the other end.
+A longer range doesn’t matter if you can’t understand the person at the other end.
 Some walkie-talkies offer crystal-clear high-fidelity sound quality.
 Others focus on protecting your child’s hearing.
 Be sure the set you choose provides high-quality, low-static transmissions.

 While you can find kids’ walkie-talkie sets for less than $10, most in this price range are considered toys.
 You can expect to pay $15 to $20 for a lower-end set that works well for children.
 Walkie-talkies in this price range operate on a handful of channels and feature acceptable sound quality with limited volume control.
 Range varies, although some may reach two miles with reasonably good sound quality.
 The handsets may or may not survive a drop, depending on the design.